CEO Message

 About Us

-To work with Nova Scotians to improve our environment, economy and quality of life by reducing, re-using, recycling and recovering resources.
+Our Mission is to work with Nova Scotians to improve our environment, economy, and quality of life by reducing, reusing, recycling and recovering resources.

 Our Mandates